AMLResearchProject/all-detection-system-2019/Augmentation/V1/README.md

   $ python3.5 Manual.py
 ```

-# Your augmented dataset
+## Your augmented dataset

 If you head to your **Model/Data/** directory you will notice the augmented directory.
-Inside the augmented directory you will find 0 (negative) and 1 (postive) directories including resized copies of the original along with Grayscaled, Histogram Equalized, Reflected, Gaussian Blurred and rotated copies.
+Inside the augmented directory you will find 0 (negative) and 1 (postive) directories including resized copies of the original along with augmented copies.

 Using data augmentation I was able to increase the dataset from 39 images per class to 1053 per class.

+&nbsp;

+# About the author

+[Adam Milton-Barker](https://www.petermossamlallresearch.com/team/adam-milton-barker/profile "Adam Milton-Barker") is a [Bigfinite](https://www.bigfinite.com "Bigfinite") IoT Network Engineer, part of the team that works on the core IoT software.
+In his spare time he is an [Intel Software Innovator](https://software.intel.com/en-us/intel-software-innovators/overview "Intel Software Innovator") in the fields of Internet of Things, Artificial Intelligence and Virtual Reality.

+&nbsp;

 # Contributing

-The Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the community to the Github repositories.
-Please read the [CONTRIBUTING](https://github.com/AMLResearchProject/AML-ALL-Detection-System/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull request.
+The Peter Moss Acute Myeloid & Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the Github.

+Please read the [CONTRIBUTING](https://github.com/AMLResearchProject/AML-ALL-Detection-System/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
 You will also find information about our code of conduct on this page.

-## Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Research Project Team Contributors
+## Acute Myeloid & Lymphoblastic Leukemia Detection System Contributors

-- [Adam Milton-Barker](https://github.com/AdamMiltonBarker "Adam Milton-Barker") - Bigfinite IoT Network Engineer & Intel Software Innovator, Barcelona, Spain
+- [Adam Milton-Barker](https://www.petermossamlallresearch.com/team/adam-milton-barker/profile "Adam Milton-Barker") - Bigfinite IoT Network Engineer & Intel Software Innovator, Barcelona, Spain
+- [Dr Amita Kapoor](https://www.petermossamlallresearch.com/team/amita-kapoor/profile "Dr Amita Kapoor") - Associate Professor in the Department of Electronics, SRCASW, Delhi University, Delhi, India
+- [Taru Jane](https://www.petermossamlallresearch.com/team/salvatore-raieli/profile "Taru Jane") - Pre-final year undergraduate pursuing B.Tech in IT, Project Research Intern, Delhi, India

 &nbsp;